 Swallowing exercises, such as those for the larynx, are very safe.
 If you feel pain or discomfort while doing them, temporarily stop.
 Tell your healthcare provider or therapist right away.
 Don’t practice these exercises unless they have been prescribed for you.

 How do I get ready for closure of the larynx exercises?

-Before you start these exercises, you may need to change your positioning.
-Your SLP will show you how to do so, if necessary.
+Before you start these exercises, determine if you need to change your positioning.
+Your SLP will show you how to do so, if needed.
 (For example, it may be better if you do these exercises while out of bed.)

-It is best to remove distractions from your environment.
+It's best to remove distractions from your environment.
 Turn off the television.
 Do the exercises at a time when you won’t have visitors.
-You will be able to fully concentrate and receive the most benefit from them.
-You can perform these exercises at any time that is convenient for you.
+You will be able to fully concentrate and get the most benefit from them.
+You can do these exercises at any time that is convenient for you.